dataiku/dss-visual-edit/docs/install-plugin.md

 # Installation

-## How to install the plugin
+## How to install the plugin via Git

-The plugin can be installed via Git (it is not yet available through the plugin store).

 ### Dataiku Cloud